Gigaspaces/xap-docs/site/content/xap110/transaction-locking-and-blocking.markdown

 In general, when a space operation is called with a `null` transaction object, its scope is limited to the entry or entries passed to the operation.
 Any other space operations, with or without a transaction, can be executed without any blocking.

-# More in this Section

-{{%refer%}}
-- [Pessimistic Locking](./transaction-pessimistic-locking.html) -- In the pessimistic locking approach, your program must explicitly obtain a lock using a transaction on one or more objects before making any changes
-- [Optimistic Locking](./transaction-optimistic-locking.html) -- The optimistic locking protocol provides better performance and scalability when having concurrent access to the same data.
-Optimistic locking offers higher concurrency and better performance than pessimistic locking.
-It also avoids deadlocks.
-- [Read Modifiers](./transaction-read-modifiers.html) -- GigaSpaces `EXCLUSIVE_READ_LOCK`, `READ_COMMITTED`, `DIRTY_READ`, and `REPEATABLE_READ` modifiers.
-{{%/refer%}}